ZK-JHF

 Fortunately, the insurance accepted our claim, and within a fortnight of acceptance, Jay McIntyre came over to Nelson to complete the removal of the (very low hour) engine, which was sent to South Air in Dunedin for the mandatory bulk strip and inspection.
 The prop was sent to Airbus in Blenheim for its inspection.
 Luckily, the prop could be repaired but is apparently on limits.

-In order to get JHF airworthy and back under our control, Jay fitted the second of the two rebuilt engines from Lycoming and we test flew JHF that same weekend, landing back at Motueka.
+The second of the two rebuilt engines WASSI had purchased from Lycoming was fitted, JHF was back in the air that same weekend, landing back at Motueka.

 In late July Hawkes Bay and East Coast Aeroclub began leasing JHF.